-The minimum is two hours per week.
+The minimum is one hour per week of solo creative practice, as well as our weekly two hour session.
 But the desire is that people are activated through this course to devote more and more time to creativity and art making.
 As much time as your inner artist can create.

 Q: What happens when the course ends?

 We will keep the facebook space open for the cohort who journeyed together so that there is effectively a peer-to-peer artist circle that can continue to be engaged with as you feel.